Mahler measure, motivic regulators and Dirichlet $L$-values: Introduction

+There has been a wealth of previous studies on finding the families of polynomials whose Mahler measure can be related to special values of Dirichlet $L$-functions.
+For instance, we refer to Boyd and Rodriguez-Villegas \cite{Boyd:Rod, Ville} and Guilloux--Marche \cite{guil:mar}, where the proofs are based on the evaluation of Bloch-Wigner dilogarithm, which can be written as linear combination of Dirichlet $L$-values at $s=-1$ for odd characters.
+These results can be viewed as numerical evidences towards Chinburg's conjecture, while our work follows cohomological methods thanks to Deninger and is towards Iwasawa theoretic applications.

-We note that the converse question was imposed by Chinburg in his unpublished work \cite{Chinburg} as follows.
-Let $\chi$ be a Dirichlet character of order 2 such that $L(s,\chi)$ has a first-order zero at $s=-n$, where $n \in \BN$.
+We end with a brief exposition to the question imposed by Chinburg in his unpublished note \cite{Chinburg}: Let $\chi$ be a quadratic character such that $L(s,\chi)$ has a first-order zero at $s=-n$, where $n \in \BN$.
 Then there exists a non-zero polynomial $f \in \BZ[x_1^\pm, \cdots, x_{n+1}^\pm]$ such that for some $r_\chi \in \BQ$.
-The generalisation of the conjecture to all odd primitive characters can be found in \cite[Conjecture 1.7]{Bertin} with the $L$-value $L'(-n,\chi)$ replaced by its real part.
+A generalisation of this conjecture to all odd primitive characters can be found in \cite[Conjecture 1.7]{Bertin} with $L'(-n,\chi)$ replaced by its real part.
+These remain completely open, however, we have a wide collection of supporting progress including the aforementioned works.

-This Chinburg's conjecture, including its generalisations, remains completely open.
-However, there have been a number of numerical examples for the characters of given conductors (See e.g. \cite{Ray}, \cite{Boyd:Rod}, \cite{Bertin}) that suggest some weaker variants of the conjecture naturally with an enlarged coefficient field.

-Our Theorem \ref{thm:reg} theoretically shows that for a Dirichlet character $\chi$ of general conductor $N$, there is a polynomial $f_N \in \BZ[x_1^\pm, x_2^\pm]$ such that its Mahler measure is given by a linear combination of Dirichlet $L$-values.
-Further towards the exact Chinburg-type conjecture, Theorem \ref{thm:motivic} suggests that it is possible to obtain the refined identity for a single $L$-value with some $f_N^\chi \in \BQ(\chi)[x_1^\pm, x_2^\pm]$ and $r_\chi \in \BQ(\chi)$ under Conjecture \ref{conj:linind}.

-Here, we further remark on the observation that the original Chinburg's conjecture for quadratic characters seems to be true, however, its generalisation does not seem to be generically true with our general choice of the polynomial.
-In other words, we modestly claim that the polynomial $f_N^\chi$ and constant $r_\chi$ cannot be taken from $\BZ$-coefficient ring and $\BQ$ respectively as follows.

-Let $F$ and $K$ be the number fields, $n \in \mathbb{N}$ and set For $N \in \mathbb{N}$, let $K_N$ be the number field generated by the image of all Dirichlet characters modulo $N$.
-Then it is not hard to see from the Jensen's formula and special value formula that for an even $\chi$, we have
+Our Theorem \ref{thm:reg} and \ref{thm:motivic} suggest that we may also obtain a Chinburg-type identity \eqref{eq:chin} with a polynomial $f_N^\chi \in \BZ[x_1^\pm, x_2^\pm]$ corresponding to the $\chi$-part of motivic cohomology class and with $r_\chi \in \BQ(\chi)$ under Conjecture \ref{conj:linind}.
+However, it seems that the polynomial $f_N^\chi$ and constant $r_\chi$ cannot be taken from $\BZ$-coefficient ring and $\BQ$ respectively as follows.
+Let $F$ and $K$ be the number fields, and set For $N \in \mathbb{N}$, let $K_N$ be the number field generated by the image of all Dirichlet characters modulo $N$.
+Then it is not hard to see from Jensen's formula and special value formula that for an even $\chi$, we have